-We have already come up with the interesting facts about the National Anthem.
-The National anthem was in news recently.
-Supreme Court has declared that pride for the national anthem is non-negotiable and the Centre allowed differently-abled people to stay seated during the national anthem.
-It has also made mandatory that all the citizens of India should stand up and listen to the National Anthem before they can watch a movie in a theatre.
-The decision is in harmony with Article 51(A) of the Indian Constitution which makes honouring the National Anthem a fundamental duty of all citizens.
-In this regard, here we are giving some interesting facts about Code of Conduct relating to the National Anthem.
+The National anthem was in the news recently.
+The Supreme Court of India has declared that pride for the national anthem is non-negotiable and the Centre allowed differently-abled people to stay seated during the national anthem.
+It has also made it mandatory that all the citizens of India should stand up and listen to the National Anthem before they can watch a movie in a theatre.
+The decision is in agreement with Article 51(A) of the Constitution of India which makes honouring the National Anthem a fundamental duty of all citizens.
+In this regard, here we are giving some interesting facts about the Code of Conduct relating to the National Anthem.

-The song Jana Gana Mana was composed originally in Bengali by Rabindranath Tagore.
+The song Jana Gana Mana was a poem composed originally in Bengali by Rabindranath Tagore.
 The Hindi version of Jana Gana Mana was adopted as the National Anthem of India on 24th January 1950.

 The National Anthem of India is sung on several occasions.
 Guidelines have been issued from time to time about the precise forms of the National Anthem, the events on which it is to be sung or played, and about the necessity for giving respect to the National Anthem by the observance of proper dignity on such occasions.

 National Anthem Code of Conduct – Download PDF Here

 The complete version of the National Anthem shall be played in the following events:

 - Civil and Military Ceremonies.